publiccodenet/bumperscripter/README.md

 ### Installing FFmpeg

-You need to download and install [FFmpeg](http://ffmpeg.org/) on your system before you can use the Bumper Scripter.
+You need to download and install [FFmpeg](http://ffmpeg.org/) on your system before you can use the Bumperscripter.
 Note that you might already have it installed!
 You can find out by typing ffmpeg or ffmpeg.exe in the terminal.
 If the program is not found: